 But wait, there’s more on the anacondas!

 6.)
 Anacondas are not venomous.
-They have evolved from being venomous to having the ability to constrict it’s prey to death.
-They they eat it whole… head first.
+They have evolved from being venomous to having the ability to constrict their prey to death.
+Then they eat it whole… head first.

 7.)
-An anaconda can eat around 40 pounds of food in a day!
+An anaconda can eat around 40 lbs. of food in a single meal!

 Did you know…?

-The female anaconda give birth to 20 – 30 live young.
+The female anaconda gives birth to 20 – 30 live young.
 That’s right.
 The babies are born live and not in eggs.
-They are born totally self sufficient.
+They are born precocial (totally self sufficient).

 8.)
 The anaconda is nocturnal which means they’re active and hunt at night.